 For example, you might only care about a few pieces of information for employment agreements (such as Start Date and Annual Salary).
 However, if you’re dealing with MSA, you will need to capture a lot of information (Governing Law, Contract Value, Products sold).
 It’s important to get specifics like these down so that your contract migration process makes sense for everyone that will be dealing with these contracts.

 Without deadlines, you risk falling behind with inefficient expectations.
 Each team that is involved with contract management should be part of your migration process so that their needs are met and so that they’re able to do their jobs effectively.

 Software like SpotDraft is designed to do a lot of the heavy lifting for you.
 This includes being able to integrate with various tools like Box, DropBox, or DocuSign.

-Contract metadata is essentially the key information about your contract such as contract value, governing law etc. .
-It’s a useful tool to have as it makes the task of finding contracts that meet a specific criteria a lot easier.
+Contract metadata is essentially the key information about your contracts such as contract value, and governing law.
+It’s a useful tool to have as it makes the task of finding contracts that meet specific criteria a lot easier.

 Annotating contracts with the relevant data might take some time, but it’s worth doing it thoroughly.
 This can be a job for an intern or you can designate someone on your legal team to own the task and process of annotating contracts with the proper metadata.
 That way, contracts will be highly searchable and easy to find at a moment’s notice.

 Alternatively, CLM solutions including SpotDraft provide contract annotation as an additional service.

 One thing’s for sure, contract migration can be a hard and tedious process.
 Especially if you don’t approach it with a plan in mind and clear deadlines so that everything stays on track.
 To help with the process, SpotDraft was designed with the tools for legal teams to do their best work and expertly manage their contract needs under one roof.
 Here’s some input on how exactly that happens.

 1. Use SpotDraft integrations and import directly